HaydenJM/ACC-RPM-Monitor/README.md

 ### First Time Setup

 1. Launch the application
-2. Select or create a vehicle configuration:
-   - Choose existing vehicle from the list
-   - Create new vehicle profile
+2. Vehicle detection runs automatically (or select manually)
+3. Choose configuration mode:
+   - **Manual Mode**: Define your own RPM values
+   - **Auto Mode**: Let the system learn from your driving
-3. Configure RPM shift points for each gear:
+4. Configure RPM shift points (Manual mode only):
    - Enter optimal shift RPM for gears 1-8
    - Values are saved automatically
-4. Launch ACC and start driving
+5. Launch ACC and start driving

 ### During Racing

 - The monitor connects automatically when ACC is running
 - Audio feedback activates only during live sessions (not menus or replays)
 - Neutral and reverse gears are ignored (no audio feedback)
-- Press **ESC** to exit the application
+- **Press ESC** to exit the application
+- **Press F1** to toggle data collection on/off (useful for learning new tracks/setups)

 ### Configuration Files